MikeMaitoza/faith-dive/README.md

 - [API.Bible](https://scripture.api.bible/) for providing the Bible text and search API
 - Bootstrap team for the UI framework
-- FastAPI team for the excellent web framework
+- FastAPI team for the excellent web framework# faith-dive